Aurora2500/hpi-a11y/report.md

-Both sites are fairly good in this regard, as they both use confirmation modals for destructive actions, for example, when the user wants to remove a song from a playlist
+Both sites are fairly good in this regard, as they both use confirmation modals for destructive actions, and in the case of Youtube Music, when it doesn't show a modal, it lets the user to undo the action.

 # Permit easy reversal of actions